Emmotes/ic_spoilers/docs/stoki.md

             "seconds_of_bud": 5,
             "apply_manually": true,
             "off_when_benched": true,
-            "override_key_desc": "Explosion - If Stoki hits the same enemy two or more times with the same base attack, power radiates from the enemy, dealing 5.0 seconds worth of BUD damage to itself and all other nearby enemies.
+            "override_key_desc": "Explosion - If Stoki hits the same enemy two or more times with the same base attack, power radiates from the enemy, dealing $seconds_of_bud seconds worth of BUD damage to itself and all other nearby enemies.
 Triggers with each extra hit.", "show_bonus": false,
             "show_stacks": false
         }